zcardais/tennis-ladder-app-gpt/docs/tasks.md

 - [x] Add loading states or spinners
 - [ ] Improve record (W–L) rendering in player cards
 - [ ] Add page for viewing all my active challenges
+- [ ] Polish stats.html page to match mockup
+  - [ ] stats page URL needs to grab player ID or user UID

+- [ ] Hook up real match-data charts on stats.html and verify mobile responsiveness
+- [ ] Replace remaining alert() calls with toast notifications and add loading spinners for all data loads
+- [ ] Review Firestore security rules to ensure ladders, matches, and challenges are scoped to each user’s UID
+- [ ] Perform end-to-end responsiveness QA on phone and tablet breakpoints
+- [ ] Decide whether or not to keep matches.html and matches.js.
+They may be redundant given that we're pulling W-L record and stats.html data from the challenges collection